-4. Align the locking tabs (see Figure 14) of the lift-truck with the lift truck holding slots (see Figure 18) in the front of the frame.
-Adjust the lift-truck to the frame to engage the locking tabs with the slots.
-Adjust the truck platform either by moving up using lift truck foot pedal or lowering the platform with the lift truck control valve (see Figure 19) to lock the locking tabs in the lift truck holding slot.
+4. Align the locking tabs (see Figure 14) of the lift-truck with the lift truck holding pins (see Figure 18) in the front of the frame.
+Adjust the lift-truck to the frame to engage the locking tabs with the pins.
+Adjust the truck platform either by moving up using lift truck foot pedal or lowering the platform with the lift truck control valve (see Figure 19) to lock locking tabs with the lift truck holding pin.
 The truck platform should be horizontal and aligned with the rails in the module.
 Try pulling the lift truck away from the frame.
 The locking tabs should be set firmly in place.
 Set the foot brake.

-Figure 18: Module interlock slots (left hand shown)
+18 Module interlock slots (left hand shown)

-Figure 19: Lift truck control valve
+19 Lift truck control valve